 Barbetta, 2 Elizabeth Street Paddington NSW

 You might already be familiar with the Insta-famous parmesan wheel pasta, Chester White Cured Diner drawing this dish directly into the limelight.
 Sure, you can go for the cured meats selection or lamb shoulder, but the real star of the show is the Truffle Cacio e Pepe ($23).
 It’s a simple but effective formula – spaghetti, salt and pepper, parsley and black truffles, served out of a Sardinian truffled pecorino cheese wheel.

 Chester White Cured Diner, 3 Orwell Street Potts Point NSW

-We eat with our eyes and when a plate of this hand-cut gnocchi arrives to the table, you’ll hear often collective ‘wow’s leaving the diner’s lips.
+We eat with our eyes and when a plate of this hand-cut gnocchi arrives at the table, you’ll hear often collective ‘wow’s leaving the diner’s lips.
 With outposts in Surry Hills and the Tramsheds, Flour Eggs Water’s signature gnocchi comes loaded with pumpkin, scamorza, cavolo nero and poppy seeds.

 Flour Eggs Water, Surry Hills and the Tramsheds

 This contemporary Sicilian restaurant situated in the heart of Kensington Street knows good pasta.
 Chef Lino Sauro has brought to the table many of his family’s prized recipes directly from Sicily, satisfying diners since the restaurant’s doors first opened in 2017.
-For the seafood lovers, opt for the tagliolini (a.k.a. handcrafted angel hair pasta with fresh Tasmanian sea urchin sauce and bottarga.
+For seafood lovers, opt for the tagliolini (a.k.a. handcrafted angel hair pasta with fresh Tasmanian sea urchin sauce and bottarga.